rustinphares/pdf2htmlEXwiki/Font-Files.md

+One of the great features in PDF is that font files can be embedded into PDF files, such that the PDF file can be rendered correctly even if that font is not available in the viewer's machine.
+On the other hand, font files can also be referred as names, and the PDF viewer will try to find that font, or a closest match if not found, in the viewer's machine.

 In this article we discuss about pitfalls and considerations regarding font files in PDF, while optimizing output of pdf2htmlEX.

 ### `pdffonts`